 Close to that church, a monument marks the town's founding.
 It antedates both Port Elizabeth and Durban and was intended to secure the eastern Cape against the Xhosa.

 Stories grew up about the subsequent struggle.
 Here, Elizabeth Salt, wife of a British soldier, walks past dismayed Xhosa warriors who yield to her as she carries an infant.
 It's trickery: in the blankets she actually carries gunpowder for the tiny British force facing the vastly more numerous enemy.
 This was 1819, by the way, a year before the arrival of the main wave of settlers.
 And the monument?
 It portrays the Xhosa as a ravening pack and dodges the question of whose honor was greater.

-The railroad didn't arrive until the 1870s, and a century and a bit more the passenger station was abandoned.
+The railroad didn't arrive until the 1870s, and quit carrying people a century later.

 Instead of a railway museum, the station instead has a falling-apart Garratt engine.

 This hotel was in business from 1820 at least until the 1950s but now (2014) operates as a bar.

 High Street, leading from the station into town is exceedingly wide but lined with simple shops whose only concession to style is fancy parapets masking corrugated metal roofs.

 The streets can hardly get wider, but the buildings fronting them become more substantial, and the monuments begin.